 Small genres of folklore:

-• Chastushka, genre of Russian verbal and musical folk art, a short (usually 4-line) song of humorous content with a fast pace of performance.
+• Ditty, genre of Russian verbal and musical folk art, a short (usually 4-line) song with humorous content and fast tempo.

-• I worked for my brother - As soon as I whiled away the days, I asked for the shoes: "Sister, I didn't work!"
+• I worked for my brother - As soon as I whiled away the days, I asked for shoes: “Sister, I didn’t earn it!”

-• Fable - conversation about the actions of the heroes, showing their character traits.
+• fable - conversation about the actions of heroes that demonstrate their character traits.

-• - Thomas, is it warm in your hut? - Warmly!
-You can endure it on the stove in a fur coat.
+• - Foma, is it warm in your hut? - Warm!
+You can tolerate it on the stove in a fur coat.

-• Fable tells an unusual, invented, "inverted" picture of life.
+• Tall tale tells an unusual, fictitious, “inverted” picture of life.

-Find the definition of a genre of folklore: Genre of folklore Definition of a genre
+Find a definition of the folklore genre: Folklore genre Definition of the genre

 • Proverb